10 Things to Be Thankful for When You Dread the Holidays

 You’ve heard suicides increase during this time of year and you feel afraid.

 Remember the old Viking saying – “This too shall pass.”
-Don’t focus on what you don’t have or feelings of fear or depression.
+Don’t focus on what you don’t have or on feelings of fear or depression.
 Be mindful of your blessings.
 Start a thanksgiving journal.

-Think of what will help you feel more connected and grateful.
+Think of something to help you feel more connected and grateful.
 Call a friend and invite them out for coffee.

 Take a walk.
 Paint a picture.
 Put on Handel’s Messiah.
 Dance or sing about God’s love.
 Bake a pie.

 There is much to be grateful for.
 I know how difficult it is to face the Holiday’s with feelings of sadness, regret, loss, and loneliness.

-It is also difficult when your family is on the other side of the country or isn’t interested in family times.
+Though its difficult when your family is on the other side of the country or isn’t interested in family times, you can still create new memories and even new traditions.

 Let’s join together and look for opportunities to give thanks in the midst of our pain!

 1. The gift of life.
 Today is a gift.
 Let's be intentional and give thanks for this moment.
-We don't have to be thankful for tomorrow or even the next moment.
+We don't have to worry about tomorrow or even the next moment.
 Let's just give thanks in this moment, even if tears are streaming down our face.

 2. Family & friends.
-Even when you feel unloved, the Lord sees and cares.
+Even when you feel unloved, the Lord sees and cares and promises to be with you.

 3. Beauty of Creation.
 Go outside and enjoy the wonder of a starry night; feel the snow kissing your cheeks.
 Enjoy the majesty of a mighty river, a baby’s smile, the resilience of flowers pushing through the snow.

 4. Sight.
 The ability to see your child’s face, the face of a loved one, or the beauty of a tree or flower.
 If you are blind, the ability to touch your loved one’s face, feel the roughness of the bark, or the smooth texture of a flower.